thejainsahab/Pagerank/README.md

 This program crawls a web site and pulls a series of pages into the database, recording the links between pages.

-In this sample run, we told it to crawl a website and retrieve two pages.
 If you restart the program again and tell it to crawl more pages, it will not re-crawl any pages already in the database.
 Upon restart it goes to a random non-crawled page and starts there.
 So each successive run of spider.py is additive.